-Ms. Kacaba is a partner at the legal firm of Aird & Berlis LLP, Toronto, Canada.
-She is a member of the Aird & Berlis Corporate Finance and Mergers & Acquisitions Groups and is leader of the Startup Group.
-She acts as corporate counsel to a wide range of domestic and international clients including those listed on the Toronto Stock Exchange and the TSX Venture Exchange, regularly advising on mergers and acquisitions (cross-border and domestic), public offerings (both initial and secondary), private placement financings (including debt and equity offerings) and corporate governance matters.
+Ms. Kacaba is a partner at the legal firm of Dentons Canada LLP, Toronto, Canada in Dentons' Corporate, Securities and Venture Technology and Emerging Growth Companies groups, and acts as an advisor to numerous growth companies.
+Ms. Kacaba has experience in corporate finance, securities law, and mergers and acquisitions.
+She has assisted a wide range of clients, from startups to large multinational organizations.
+She regularly advises both domestic and international clients, including those listed on the Toronto Stock Exchange and the TSX Venture Exchange, on mergers and acquisitions (cross-border and domestic), public and private offerings, private placement financings (including debt and equity offerings), corporate reorganizations and corporate governance matters.
+Prior to Dentons, Ms. Kacaba was a partner at the legal firm of Aird & Berlis LLP, Toronto, Canada.